luisvinicius167/mockstate/README.md

 ```

 ### Dispatcher
 The Dispatcher connects your Views with other Views.
 If you need to listen a method present in other View, inside your View, you need register this using the method ```riotux.listen```, that will register your method inside the Dispatcher.
-You can use the method```riotux.emmit```, passing the event name for the method that you want, to trigger to other View that listen the method.
+You can use the method```riotux.emit```, passing the event name for the method that you want, to trigger to other View that listen the method.

 Dispatcher Data-Flow example in View: